01-edu/public/subjects/forum/forum.audit.en.md

 ###### Can you confirm that the browser non logged remains unregistered?

 ##### Try opening two different browsers and login into one of them.
 Then create a new post or just add a comment.
-Refresh the other browser.
+Refresh both browsers.

-###### Does it present the changes made in the logged browser?
+###### Does it present the comment/post on both browsers?

 #### SQLite